Sustainable Development Goals: Goal 7: Affordable and clean energy

 SDG 7 is to "Ensure access to affordable, reliable, sustainable and modern energy for all."
 One of the indicators for this goal is the percentage of population with access to electricity (progress in expanding access to electricity has been made in several countries, notably India, Bangladesh, and Kenya).
 Other indicators look at the renewable energy share and energy efficiency.

 Goal 8: Decent work and economic growth

 SDG 8 is to: "Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all."
 Important indicators for this goal include economic growth in least developed countries and the rate of real GDP per capita.
 Further examples are rates of youth unemployment and occupational injuries or the number of women engaged in the labor force compared to men.

-Goal 9: Industry, Innovation, Technology and Infrastructure
+Goal 9: Industry, innovation, and infrastructure

 SDG 9 is to: "Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation."
-Indicators in this goal include for example, the proportion of people who are employed in manufacturing activities, are living in areas covered by a mobile network, or who have access to the internet.
+Indicators in this goal include for example, the proportion of people who are employed in manufacturing activities, are living in areas covered by a mobile network, or who have access to the Internet.
 An indicator that is connected to climate change is "CO_{2} emissions per unit of value added."